SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/phone-call/preferences.md

 ## Preferences

 If IP phone, Skype or FaceTime is installed, you can make phone calls from SuperOffice CRM.
-The **Phone-link format** preference must be set correctly, either in **Preferences** > **Default values** or in SuperOffice Settings and maintenance.
-In SuperOffice Settings and maintenance the phone preferences can be set for individual users, user groups or system-wide.
+The **Phone-link format** preference must be set correctly, either in **Preferences** > **Default values** or in Settings and maintenance.
+In Settings and maintenance the phone preferences can be set for individual users, user groups or system-wide.

 ### Available parameters